gprMax/gprMax/docs/source/examples_antennas.rst

     FDTD geometry mesh showing an antenna model similar to a MALA 1.2GHz antenna (skid removed for illustrative purposes).

 The antenna model is loaded from a Python module and inserted into the input file just like another geometry command.
 The arguments for the ``antenna_like_MALA_1200`` function specify its (x, y, z) location as 0.132m, 0.095m, 0.100m using a 1mm spatial resolution.
 In this example the antenna is the only object in the model, i.e. the antenna is in free space.
-When the simulation is run two geometry files for the antenna are produced along with an output file which contains a single receiver (the antenna output).
-The antenna bowties are aligned with the y axis so the output is the y component of the electric field.
-More information can be found in the :ref:`Python section <python>`.
+More information on using the built-in antenna models can be found in the :ref:`Python section <python>`.

 Results
 -------

-:numref:`antenna_like_MALA_1200_fs_results` shows the time history of the y-component of the electric field from the receiver bowtie of the antenna model (the antenna bowties are aligned with the y axis).
+When the simulation is run two geometry files for the antenna are produced along with an output file which contains a single receiver (the antenna output). :numref:`antenna_like_MALA_1200_fs_results` shows the time history of the y-component of the electric field from the receiver bowtie of the antenna model (the antenna bowties are aligned with the y axis).

 .. _antenna_like_MALA_1200_fs_results: